Surt/Granada/README.markdown

 ```

-will return a TreeResultSet with a `property $media` containing a `IdiormResultSet` (the default resultSet if none if defined on the Model)
+will return a TreeResultSet with instances of Content each with a `property $media` containing a `IdiormResultSet` (the default resultSet if none if defined on the Model)

 Basic Documentation comes from Paris: